 The Canadian Nuclear Safety CommissionThe Canadian Nuclear Safety Commission (CNSC) regulates the use of nuclear energy and materials to protect the health, safety, and security of Canadians and the environment.
 It also implements Canada's international commitments on the peaceful use of nuclear energy and disseminates objective scientific, technical and regulatory information to the public.

 Regulatory Framework for a Deep Geological RepositoryImplementation of a deep geological repository falls within federal jurisdiction and is regulated under the Nuclear Safety and Control Act (NSCA) and its associated regulations.

 Under section 26 of the NSCA, activities associated with a nuclear facility can occur only in accordance with a licence issued by the CNSC.
 The repository implemented by the NWMO will be subject to the CNSC’s comprehensive licensing system, which covers the entire life cycle of the repository, from site preparation, to construction, operation, decommissioning (closure and post-closure), and abandonment (release from CNSC licensing).
 This stepwise approach requires a licence for each phase of the repository life cycle.

 The process for obtaining a "site preparation" licence is initiated by the NWMO.
 The NWMO will submit an application for a Licence to Prepare Site (and possibly construct) to the CNSC.
-A licensing decision can be made only after the successful completion of an environmental assessment, following the process established by the Canadian Environmental Assessment Act (2012).
+A licensing decision can be made only after the successful completion of an environmental assessment, following the process established by the Impact Assessment Act (which replaces the Canadian Environmental Assessment Act, 2012).